 Rain helps make the environment more wet, which in turn makes termite survival more likely since there is plenty of water available.

-After a soaking spring or fall rain, thousands of winged reproductives may swarm from the colony seeking to mate and start new colonies.
-However, the rain is not the trigger for swarming so much as warm temperatures, humidity and the age of the colony itself.
+However, rain is not the trigger for swarming so much as the combination of warm temperatures, humidity and the age of the colony itself.

-If you see signs of termites, don't take any chances.
-Call Terminix® at 1-877-837-6464 and let one of our highly trained termite control professionals conduct a free inspection of your home.
-If we see evidence of a termite invasion, we’ll present you with a solution to your problem.
+f you see signs of termites, don't take any chances.
+Contact Terminix® and let one of our highly trained termite control professionals conduct a free termite inspection of your home.
+If we see evidence of a termite invasion, we'll present you with a solution to your problem.

 Even if you don't currently have termite activity, it's a good idea to contact a termite control professional.
 Since termites feast 24/7, Terminix has plans that can help protect you from the cost of future termite infestations.